Sights in the Baltic resort of Binz on Rügen

 - Fit for a stroll on the promenade or on the beach sandals.

-- A backpackwhere you can put all the utensils for a day
+- A backpack, in which you can store all the utensils for a day.
+For longer hikes we recommend one backpack.

 - A Binoculars*that you can use to keep an eye out for ships

-- Camera* for the numerous photo opportunities that Binz offers.
+- A Camera* for the numerous photo opportunities that Binz offers.

-- You need one for the beach swimsuit or swimming trunks*.
+- For the beach you need a swimsuit or swimming trunks*.

 - A few Baltic Sea Mysteries * for the beach chair